sbrl/Minetest-WorldEditAdditions/README.md

 ### The position markers disappear when far way
 This is a limitation of Minetest.
 You can workaround it though by setting [`active_block_range`](https://github.com/minetest/minetest/blob/5.6.1/minetest.conf.example#L2868) to a higher value - though be aware this also affects ABMs and other entities as well, so it can cause server lag.

-The new positioning system now partially rectifies this issue with the region marker walls by creating a grid of entities instead of a single entity, such that a portion of them are more likely to be in range.
+The new positioning system now rectifies this issue with the region marker walls by creating a grid of entities instead of a single entity, such that a portion of them are more likely to be in range.

+If this is not showing for you, please update WorldEditAdditions and try again.

 ## Contributing